Project516/sonblocks/CONTRIBUTING.md

 - Follow existing Java conventions used in the project
 - Use UTF-8 encoding (configured in `build.gradle`)
-- Keep changes focused — one feature or fix per PR
+- Keep changes focused.
+One feature or fix per PR

 ## Data Generation